thomas-cares/hit-the-charts/README.md

 * Modeling the Spotify streaming charts of 20 countries from 2018 to 2020
 * evaluating the likelihood of a song meeting the musical qualities of these charts songs
-* pass a a Spotify track URL, a Spotify album URL or a list of Spotify track URLs and have an evaluation returned
+* pass a Spotify track URL, a Spotify album URL or a list of Spotify track URLs and have an evaluation returned
 * set up a charts extraction tool that should allow for feeding the model with an up to date set of charts.

 ## MOTIVATION